nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Feature details
 1. The `find` commands can accept one or more parameter `keyword` for searching persons and/or events.
-2. A `PersonNameOrGroupContainsKeywordsPredicate` and/or `EventNameOrGroupContainsKeywordsPredicate` will be created and a `Find` command will be created with the predicates.
+2. A `PersonNameOrGroupContainsKeywordsPredicate` and/or `EventNameOrGroupContainsKeywordsPredicate` will be created and a `find` command will be created with the predicates.
-3. The `Find` command will then be executed and the `UI` will be updated with the filtered lists of persons and/or events.
+3. The `find` command will then be executed and the `UI` will be updated with the filtered lists of persons and/or events.

 The flow for the `find` commands are described by the following sequence diagrams: